Sylordis/csv-reorganiser/README.md

 Stop to the long hours trying to export, reorganise and separate fields values.
 All you need is Java and a YAML configuration file and that tool will make the job for you.

+A new engine, `Hyde`, was created, making it even easier to use (previous one is called `Chess`).

+## Latest news

+Hyde engine is out and working!
+Check out the [documentation](https://github.com/sylordis/csv-reorganiser/wiki/Hyde-engine).

 ## Getting Started

 ### Dependencies